 - Studies show that most stores intentionally play slow music to encourage people subconsciously to slow down and spend more time in their shops.
 The more time you spend in there, the more likely you are to fill your cart, usually with unnecessary things.
 The solution?
 Wear headphones and play upbeat music to keep you going.

 - Always take a grocery list with you and stick to it.
-This way you will keep to your how to save money plan.
+This way you will keep your how to save money plan.

 - Set a budget for yourself prior to entering the store and keep to it.
 Don’t buy anything that is beyond that financial point.